 So you lost your attention?
 It happens.
 Don’t judge yourself — just keep going, whenever you can pick things up again.

 Okay, what about how to generate ideas?

 Next week, I’ll share a couple of brainstorming exercises that have helped me overcome creative blocks in the past.
-In the meantime, listen to nine different thinkers, writers, and entrepreneurs share their take on where ideas come from and how we can generate more of them.
-It may just spark something.
+Want someone to help you through the process?
+I’m here to help.

 Where or when do you come up with your best ideas?
 Leave a comment below.